Aileen Moreton-Robinson

 Linda Tuhiwai Smith (Ngāti Awa, Ngāti Porou) is Distinguished Professor at Te Whare Wānanga o Awanuiārangi and a leading scholar in Indigenous studies, Indigenous education, and kaupapa Māori research.
 She has authored numerous influential publications, including Decolonizing Methodologies, and was made a Companion of the New Zealand Order of Merit in 2013 for her services to Māori and education.

-Te Rika Liam Benfell
+Te Rika Temara-Benfell

 Tracey Bunda